 Today’s actionable insight: Such an umbrella concept worked for all of its stakeholders.
 If, instead of settling for its common denominator, Izmir can discover its highest potential, why can’t you?
 Ask yourself the three question listed below, open yourself to discovery and embrace the answer.
 Here are other important things to should consider when branding a place.

-Posted on February 12, 2013, in Archetypes, Brand Personality, Brand Values, Change Management, Place branding, Positioning and tagged branding, genius loci, izmir, organizational change, place brand promise.
+Posted on February 12, 2013, in Brand Personality, Change Management, Depth Psychology, Organizational Values, Place branding, Positioning and tagged branding, genius loci, izmir, organizational change, place brand promise.
 Bookmark the permalink.
-7 Comments.
+8 Comments.